 Taking an active role in your health care can help you get the best care possible from your doctor.
 One way to do this is to make sure you get the most out of your office visit by preparing ahead of time and creating an agenda for your visit with your doctor.
 When you prepare for your appointment ahead of time, both you and your doctor will find the visit more helpful.
 Here are some tips you can follow for what to do before, during, and after your visit with your doctor.
-These tips can help you and your doctor improve your health care together.
+These tips can help you and your doctor work together to improve your health.

 Usually, you will only have about 15 minutes of time with your doctor.
 To make sure you and your doctor get the most out of your time, be sure to think about your visit ahead of time.
 Think about your concerns and questions.
 Write these things down before your visit.
 Make a list and bring it to your visit.
 With a list, you won’t have to worry about remembering everything you need to tell your doctor.
 Here are a few things you might consider before your visit: